Extracurricular Activities

 Spike vs Well-Rounded

-In US college admissions, 'spike' refers to a student who has gone exceptionally deep in one area or skill, while 'well-rounded' refers to a student who has built broad strengths across many areas — and at the most selective US universities since the late 2010s, spikes are increasingly favored over well-rounded applicants.
+In US college admissions, 'spike' refers to a student who has gone exceptionally deep in one area or skill, while 'well-rounded' refers to a student with broad strengths across many areas.
+At the most selective US universities since the late 2010s, spikes are increasingly favored over well-rounded applicants.

 Activity List (10-slot)

-The Activity List is the section of the Common Application where students list their extracurricular activities, work, and other commitments — strictly limited to 10 entries with 150 characters per description and 50 characters per role title, forcing applicants to prioritize what to include.
+The Activity List is the Common Application section where students list extracurricular activities, work, and other commitments.
+It is limited to 10 entries with 150 characters per description and 50 characters per role title.